operator-framework/operator-sdk/website/content/en/docs/golang/project_migration_guide.md

 Run [`make manifests`][generate_crd] to generate CRD manifests.
 They would be generated inside the `config/crd/bases` folder.

+## Configuring your test environment

+Projects are scaffolded with unit tests that utilize the [envtest](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/envtest) library, which requires certain Kubernetes server binaries be present locally.
+Installation instructions can be found [here][env-test-setup].

 ## Operator Manifests

 ### Operator deployment manifests